 At your facility, you won’t need to rely on luck if an employee experiences an emergency.
 With a defined emergency response plan, first aid equipment and a trained team, you can be ready for the worst-case scenario – and hopefully have a positive outcome.

-Having a plan works – I’ve seen it first-hand.
-Reach out to me for more information.
+Having a plan works – we’ve seen it first-hand.
+Reach out to Walden for more information.

 This story was also highlighted on we-ha.com: https://we-ha.com/quick-response-by-west-hartford-paramedic-and-community-members-saves-two-lives-this-week/

-If you have any questions, please contact your specialist, or me directly at email@example.com.
+If you have any questions, please contact Walden’s EHS Division directly at firstname.lastname@example.org.